jackyzha0/jackyzha0.github.io/content/posts/hackathons.md

 Half of our team had been sleeping for the past hour and a bit.
 Acceptable, considering the time was now 2:42 am.
 The drone was whirring midair in our little room, nearly getting snagged on our laptops, chargers, and free event swag.
 Beside us, a blackboard wall displayed a rough chalk diagram of our technical architecture.
 We had roughly 20 hours left in the hackathon and now that the drone worked, our biggest roadblock was out of the way — it was time to build!
 We grabbed a plate of cold noodles from the meal line and ran past the crowd of people doing cup stacking competitions, karaoke, and Smash tournaments.

 There is something truly special about being able to manifest an idea into reality, that's what pulled me into hackathons in the first place.
 Anytime I went to a hackathon not knowing anyone, I left with a new group of friends and mentors and a handful of new skills.
-I've learned a sizable amount of my technical knowledge through workshops and hackathon projects.
+I've learned a sizeable amount of my technical knowledge through workshops and hackathon projects.
 These events inspired me to be intellectually curious.
 To this day, they're the main reason why I still to this day spend hours tinkering on projects and exploring new ideas.

 In comparison, something feels different about the vast majority of hackathons held today.
 Recent hackathons may have all the bells and whistles of earlier events, featuring elaborate meal plans and free bubble tea, but it feels performative at best.
 When asking most people about why they want to go to a hackathon, most people will mention something about the prizes, the recruiting, or the free t-shirts with company logos plastered over them.
 There is an unavoidable corporate air to the events.